JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 where we "trick" MTK into believing that the input forcing equation depends on the output too.

 ## Register Postprocessing Functions
-MTK models are "composite" by design, i.e. your toplevel model might contain of multiple internal components.
+MTK models are "composite" by design, i.e. your toplevel model might consist of multiple internal components.
 Sometimes, you want to specify behavior of the **encapsulating model** on a subcomponent level.
-For that, NetworkDynamics provieds the [`ComponentPostprocessing`](@ref) metadata mechanism.
+For that, NetworkDynamics provides the [`ComponentPostprocessing`](@ref) metadata mechanism.

-Lets say you want to implement an integrator with anti windup
+Let's say you want to implement an integrator with anti windup
 ```asciiart
               __ outMax
              /